 C:\Users\SPITZ\AppData\Local\Simulation Curriculum\Starry Night Prefs\Preflight\

-Verify that this file was last modified on the date you are doing
+Verify that this file was last modified on the date you are doing this work.

 The destination the file should be copied to is: